freseco/pyerir/README.md

 - [ ] Add opcions of mute and poweroff in remote control when it is in list channel mode.
 - [ ] Show menu for list of channels group.
 - [ ] Testing script in raspberry pi 3.
+- [ ] Create an installer with PyInstaller.

 ## :warning:Error list: